If it’s true that opposites attract, lemon and butter are the Jack and Rose of culinary ingredients.

 When I prepare piccata in my own kitchen, I don’t stray far from tradition.
 Other than tossing in a few pungent cloves of garlic (not necessary, but always tasty), I stick with the traditional lemon, butter, capers, and parsley.

-A good sear on the poultry is crucial to lock in the juices, and I finish the tender pieces in a buttery bath, dolloping spoonfuls of the luxurious, lemony sauce over the top for good measure.
+A good sear on the poultry is crucial to lock in the juices, and it’s a technique used in many Italian chicken dishes, from piccata to cacciatore.
+I finish the tender pieces in a buttery bath, dolloping spoonfuls of the luxurious, lemony sauce over the top for good measure.

 I say, if it ain’t broke, don’t fix it.
 And if it’s made with lemon and butter, definitely eat it.Print